Incoming Mobility Students

 Are there any Spanish courses for exchange students at the University of Seville?

-What are the places where I can find an apartment?
+Where can I find an apartment?

 There is a help service for the university community at http://sacu.us.es/spp-servicios-alojamiento